 Capacity: Approximately 225ml

-This teapot shape is known as Jinglan.
-This teapot is known as "half-handmade" as the sculptor uses a molding tool to shape the body, and uses his hands for the handle, spout, holes, and smoothing out the body.
+This teapot shape is known as shipiao.
+This pot is known as "half-handmade" as the sculptor uses a molding tool to shape the body, and uses his hands for the handle, spout, holes, and smoothing out the body.
 In fact, no machine was used in it's shaping as the use of the tool is entirely manual.

 Preparation Before Use

 Yixing Teapots should be prepared before using the first time.
 This is called "opening the pot".
 It removes the dust from firing the teapot.

 We recommend rinsing the teapot under warm water two or three times, then filling the teapot with boiling water and emptying it out two to three times.
 After this the teapot is ready for use.